disha-satpute/MySQL/mysql_info.md

 3. DROP -
 The DROP command removes database objects.
 It permanently deletes the object and its data.<br>
-•	DROP TABLE: Deletes a table and all of its data.
 ```bash
 DROP TABLE table_name;
 ```